Beijzum/beijzum.github.io/docs/Writing Your First Game.md

     !!! failure

         If there is a syntax error, then check which line can be found.
-For example, the picture below shows that the error is in line 17, and the error itself is around the "else" keyword.
+For example, the picture below shows that the error is in line 17, and the error itself is around the `else` keyword.
 The error can be caused by a lack of indentation, which can lead to statements belonging to the wrong block of code.

         ![syntax error](./assets/codeS15b.png)

     !!! failure

-        If there is a name error and "random" is not defined, then it is an import error.
-Add "import random" as the first line of code to fix this issue.
+        If there is a name error and `random` is not defined, then it is an import error.
+Add `import random` as the first line of code to fix this issue.

         ![import error](./assets/codeS15c.png)